-While we tell you to never shave your husky, you should regularly groom your husky to maintain his coat.
-During the warmer months their undercoat will come loose, and come out in clumps, this will need to be brushed out with a rake.
-This allows cool air to reach the skin and circulate, while keeping the topcoat intact to protect from the sun.
-Leaving the undercoat unmanaged will block cool air from getting to the skin and potentially causing your dog to overheat.
+While we tell you never to shave your husky, you should regularly groom your husky to maintain his coat.
+During the warmer months, their undercoat will come loose and come out in clumps; this will need to be brushed out with a rake.
+This allows cool air to reach the skin and circulate while keeping the topcoat intact to protect it from the sun.
+Leaving the undercoat unmanaged will block cool air from getting to the skin, potentially causing your dog to overheat.

 What About The Furminator?

-The Furminator is cause of much controversy with husky owners.
+The Furminator is a cause of much controversy among husky owners.
 Some swear by it, while others complain that it causes damage by cutting and snapping the guard hairs.
-The truth is; there are two versions of the furminator, one for short coats and another for longer haired breeds.
-The version for shorter coats will undoubtably cause damage to a huskies coat.
+There are two versions of the Furminator one for short coats and another for longer-haired breeds.
+The version for shorter coats will undoubtedly cause damage to a huskies coat.
 The version for longer coats can also cause damage if overused.
-If you’re going to use a furminator, use it minimally after the rake, just to clean things up a little.
+If you use a Furminator, use it minimally after the rake to clean things up a little.
 Use with caution.